 Another essential thing to know is which inbox folder gets your outgoing messaging.
 It’s a problem if your emails end up in the subscriber’s spam folders.
-Messages that go to spam also get frequently reported, hurting your visibility, meaning ISPs associate your mailing address with spam.
+When messages land in spam, frequent reports damage your visibility as ISPs begin to associate your mailing address with spam.

 - Calculating spam complaint rate: divide the number of people who marked your email as spam by the total number of people who received the email.

 As an indicator of performance, a 0.1% spam complaint rate is generally acceptable and typical of reliable senders.
-However, a rate of 0.5% or more is excessive and should be avoided.
+However, if you have a rate of 0.5% or more, it is excessive and should be avoided.

 If too many of your emails go to spam, your reputation will fall off a cliff, and your account may even get blocked.
 To stop emails from landing in spam, you should limit sending and concentrate on the most engaged users, gradually warm up segments that you’ve seen the most problems with, and focus on providing value through your messages.

 If you get a high spam score, what’s obvious is that it’s difficult for subscribers to see value in what’s being sent to them.
 As difficult as that sounds, it indicates it’s time to reevaluate your marketing campaigns.

 The Bottom Line

 Make it a priority to track the above email marketing metrics to understand your campaigns’ performance.
 This will help you know your subscribers better and create the kind of content they love getting.

 Everything starts with your subject lines and whether or not they entice your audience to open the email.
 You may never get your subscribers back if you lose them before they even open the email.
 Next, tracking the number of people clicking on the links inside an email is essential.
 If you need help getting people to act, segment your email list and deliver even more personalized content.